-We’re in the peak season for companies throwing a holiday work party for their employees — most parties happen before the New Year, but for many in the service industry, the season continues through the end of January.
+We’re in the peak season for companies throwing a holiday work party for their employees.
+Most parties happen before the New Year, but for many in the service industry, the season continues through the end of January.

-Holiday work party Basics: Engage, Don’t Entertain
+Holiday Work Party Basics: Engage, Don’t Entertain

+Parties should be entertaining, but they’re not a show.
 Increasingly, what employees crave from employers at their holiday work party is engagement.

-Only sincere gratitude and genuine excitement from management will make it the kind of party employees still talk about in June.
+A holiday work party with catered plates and pricy gifts will likely impress employees for a couple of hours.
+But only sincere gratitude and genuine excitement from management will make it the kind of party employees still talk about in June.

 Workplace holiday parties are meant to achieve certain objectives: strengthen social bonds between employees, promote a feeling of company unity, and celebrate and appreciate everyone’s hard work in the past year.

-If management is skipping your company holiday work party altogether — or worse, making an appearance out of obligation — it’s time to reevaluate whether the party you’re throwing matches the company culture you’re building.
+But a common danger is becoming so fixated on these objectives that the party itself is a dud — forced, awkward and no fun.
+And if management is skipping your company holiday work party altogether — or worse, making an appearance out of obligation — it’s time to reevaluate whether the party you’re throwing matches the company culture you’re building.

 For more tips on workplace gift-giving, download our FREE eBook, “The Ultimate Guide to Employee Gift-Giving.”
 Learn from HR experts what really works.